gvwilson/change/04_start/index.md

 ### Exercise

-1. Individually, make a list of three organizational changes that would satisfy the criteria above.
+1. Individually, make a list of three organizational changes that would satisfy the four criteria above.
 1. In a group, compare your list with those of of your colleagues.
     -   What potential changes did several of you identify?
     -   Why *didn't* they include all of yours?